Gift Card

 import { AppliedValidators, applyParams, Validators } from "~/utils.ts";

-// ... useEffect ...
+// ... other $state ...

 e.preventDefault();

-const utxos = await lucid?.wallet.getUtxos()!;
+const utxos = await lucid!.wallet().getUtxos()!;

 const utxo = utxos[0];